SharonLutz/powerGcE/README.md

 <img src="powerGcE.png" width="500">

 ## Notes
-Please note that this is an emperical power analysis.
+Please note that this is an empirical power analysis.